Chapter 31 BWV 98 Was Gott tut, das ist wohlgetan

-The second recitative for alto is, like that for tenor, accompanied only by the continuo.
+This second recitative for alto is, like that for tenor, accompanied only by the continuo.
 It continues the essentially positive theme—-God is merciful and He will have mercy upon us, particularly when He is reminded of the agonies of the cross—-we can rely upon His word.
 There is no overt word painting although there are numerous examples of Bach bestowing great expressivity upon certain lines.
 The penultimate one—-in the greatest distress do we hover—-is shaded with an appropriate touch of darkness.
 The final line—-lifting our hearts to God alone—- rises upwards, offering a suggestion of encouragement.

 Bach′s ability to subtly colour each phrase by the addition of a single chord or particular twist of the vocal line is the key to his powerfully expressive recitative melodic writing.

-The final movement is an aria for bass, thus ensuring the employment of all four voices.
+The final movement is an aria for bass, thus ensuring the employment of all four voices in solo roles.
 This raises the obvious question, why is there no closing chorale?
 It was obviously not a matter of available resources.
 The unusual decision to omit the chorale leads us to look a little more closely at this movement.
 One might speculate that Bach may, at other times, have regretted having to end conventionally with a sedate chorale when, as in this case, a more rousing, upbeat finale may have seemed more appropriate.